mcagov/beacons/README.md

 ## Deployment

+Continuous integration and deployment to the AWS environment is managed by the [integration project](https://github.com/madetech/mca-beacons-integration).

 To deploy changes to production:

 1. Develop on a branch (e.g. `feature/foo` or `bugfix/bar`)
 2. Push changes to origin and open a pull request tagging at least one other member of the development team
 3. When approved, merge to `main`
 4. Merging into the `main` branch will trigger a [GitHub Actions workflow](.github/workflows/main.yml) and deploy changes to production

+## Licence

+TBC